compchem-cybertraining/Tutorials_QE_and_eQE/README.md

 * 4_normal_modes - is a demonstration of the normal modes calculations with QE

 * 5_interactive_qe - running QE from the Jupyter notebook

+* 6_nac_workflow - NAC calculations with QE

+* 7_eqe_nacs  -  example of how to use the `nonadiabatic` branch of eQE for computing time-overlaps